 Hare’s Ear Nymph | Photo courtesy of hatchesmagazine.com

-This short list should help ensure you have a productive Spring in Colorado.
+We hope this short list helps you have a productive spring in Colorado.
 If you want to share your catch with us, or if you have any other flies you recommend, tag or DM us at flyfishingco on Instagram.